Prehistoric Egypt: Upper Egypt

-Nabta Playa was once a large internally drained basin in the Nubian Desert, located approximately 800 kilometers south of modern-day Cairo or about 100 kilometers west of Abu Simbel in southern Egypt, 22.51° north, 30.73° east.
-Today the region is characterized by numerous archaeological sites.
-The Nabta Playa archaeological site, one of the earliest of the Egyptian Neolithic Period, is dated to circa 7500 BC.
-Also, excavations from Nabta Playa, located about 100 km west of Abu Simbel for example, suggest that the Neolithic inhabitants of the region were migrants from Sub-Saharan Africa.

 Tasian culture

-The Tasian culture was the next in Upper Egypt.
+The Tasian culture appeared around 4500 BC in Upper Egypt.
 This culture group is named for the burials found at Der Tasa, on the east bank of the Nile between Asyut and Akhmim.
 The Tasian culture group is notable for producing the earliest blacktop-ware, a type of red and brown pottery that is colored black on the top portion and interior.
 This pottery is vital to the dating of Predynastic Egypt.
 Because all dates for the Predynastic period are tenuous at best, WMF Petrie developed a system called sequence dating by which the relative date, if not the absolute date, of any given Predynastic site can be ascertained by examining its pottery.

 As the Predynastic period progressed, the handles on pottery evolved from functional to ornamental.
 The degree to which any given archaeological site has functional or ornamental pottery can also be used to determine the relative date of the site.
 Since there is little difference between Tasian ceramics and Badarian pottery, the Tasian Culture overlaps the Badarian range significantly.
 From the Tasian period onward, it appears that Upper Egypt was influenced strongly by the culture of Lower Egypt.
-Archaeological evidence has suggested that the Tasian and Badarian Nile Valley sites were a peripheral network of earlier African cultures that featured the movement of Badarian, Saharan, Nubian and Nilotic populations.
+Archaeological evidence has suggested that "the Tasian and Badarian Nile Valley sites were a peripheral network of earlier African cultures of around which Badarian, Saharan, Nubian, and Nilotic peoples regularly circulated."
 Bruce Williams, Egyptologist, has argued that the Tasian culture was significantly related to the Sudanese-Saharan traditions from the Neolithic era which extended from regions north of Khartoum to locations near Dongola in Sudan.